 Bankruptcy and Your Taxes

-In determining whether tax debt qualifies for a discharge, it is considered separately according to each tax year and tax return.
-Therefore, some tax debt may qualify for a discharge and some will not.
+In determining whether tax debt qualifies for a discharge, it’s considered separately according to each tax year and tax return.
+Therefore, some tax debt may qualify for discharge and some won’t.

 - The person filing for bankruptcy must have completed and filed tax returns for at least two years before filing the bankruptcy petition.

 - The tax debt in question must have been due for a minimum of three years.
 Any tax debt due for less than three years after the tax return was due (including extensions) is not dischargeable.